fhellwig/shutdown-async/README.md

 shutdown.exitGracefully();
 ```

 - Called automatically on `SIGINT`, `SIGTERM`, `SIGHUP`, or `SIGBREAK`.
 Runs the exit handlers in the order they were added and then calls `process.exit(count)` where `count` is the number of errors (exceptions thrown or promises rejected) encountered while running the exit handlers.
-You need not call this function from your code.
+Calling this function from your code is optional but not required.

 ```javascript
 shutdown.getErrors();